7shi/dante-la-el/Inferno/MT/compare-en.md

 Then was the fear a little quieted
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">19</td><td>
-Then the fear became a little calm,
+Then the fear was a little calmed,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">19</td><td>
 Then the fear was a little quieted,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">19</td><td>
-Then the fear was a little quiet,
+Then the fear was somewhat quieted,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">19</td><td>
-Then the fear was a little calmed,
+Then the fear was a little quiet,
 </td></tr>
 <tr><td>DeepL</td><td align="right">19</td><td>
 Then was the fear a little quenched,